Youth Speed Coach

 As a track athlete, I competed from elementary school thru my mid 30s.
 In college I was All-Conference three years as a sprinter at my D3/NAIA school, Tri-State University (now Trine).
 Not too long after college, when I began coaching, I realized pretty quickly that coaching track was a different animal.
 That realization and the fact that one of my youth athletes was an especially talented kid, drove me to begin pursuing a higher level of coaching.
 I began attending camps, clinics, seminars, coaching classes, developing a library of books, periodicals, tapes, etc..., along with continuing to compete. (stopped competing in my mid 30s) FYI - the special kid was Tanya Hughes, who I later also had the pleasure of helping coach at the high school level, where she was a 3 time High School All-American.
 In high school, Tanya made the Junior National team 3 years, and got to compete with and against the best 19 and under athletes in the world.
 The National team had coaches, but the personal coaches, like myself would write up the workouts, and attend the competitions if we could get there.
 The experiences I got being around multiple Junior Nationals, and Junior Worlds competitions have proved to be valuable, and sort of springboarded me toward desiring an even deeper understanding of coaching.
 My primary focus has been on the sprints.
 Check out this blog and the ones attached to it to familiarize yourself with my views and approach.
 FYI - Tanya went on to set an NCAA High Jump record, won NCAAs multiple times, won the Olympic Trials, and was a finalist in the high jump in the 1992 Olympics in Barcelona, Spain.

-Sprinting full speed carries with it the risk of injury, especially if the athlete is not in shape.
-Before the training activities I need to see in writing that I am released from any liability for any injuries to the participants.
-The Informed Consent Waiver must be signed by a guardian and presented to me when we meet.
+Sprinting full speed carries with it the risk of injury, especially if the athlete is not in shape, and once again, before the training activities I need to see in writing that I am released from any liability for any injuries to the participants.
+The Informed Consent Waiver must be signed by a guardian and may be presented to me when we meet.

 You may contact me with any questions. (email@example.com)